 If you accept a large volume of cash, the best register will include lockable cash drawers and possibly even dual cash drawers so two cashiers can use the same register.
 If you accept card payments, you’ll need a register with an integrated or attached card reader.
 You’ll also want a register that tracks transactions by cashier so you can easily identify errors or suspicious transactions.

-A cash register costs anywhere from around $175 to nearly $1,800 as a one-time payment.
+A cash register costs anywhere from around $164 to over $5,000 as a one-time payment.
 Modern POS systems will run you up to about $1,300 for high-end hardware, plus up to around $90 in monthly software fees.

 Depending on your business type, you can use a smartphone, iPad, or other touch-screen tablet as a cash register.
 All you need to do to turn one of these devices into a register is download a POS or payment app and attach a cash drawer or bank account to receive cash and digital payments.

-For solopreneurs, mobile business, and service businesses that accept card payments, a smartphone, card reader, and attached bank account is all you need.
+For solopreneurs, mobile businesses, and service businesses that accept card payments, a smartphone, card reader, and attached bank account are all you need.
 Brick-and-mortar stores that want to securely accept cash will want a stationary tablet with an attached cash drawer.

 Bottom Line